holisticnetworking/title-to-terms/readme.txt

 == Acknowledgements ==

 * This plugin would not have been nearly as cool without the stop words list.
 That list was originally from Adam Whippy's awesome plugin, [Clean Trunks] (http://www.york-newyork.com/seo-plugin-wordpress-urls/ "Automated SEO Friendly URL plugin for Wordpress")
+* The WP Plugin Repository icon and banner were both made with the kind contribution of: [Muharrem Fevzi Çelik @ The Noun Project](https://thenounproject.com/search/?q=taxonomy&i=165760) (CC licensed)